 For a series of rocks poking out of the sea, the islands are achingly dry — deserts of dust and bleached bones that gleam under the relentless sun.
 Shaped first by geology, then birds, and more recently by humans, the islands, through the logic of quarrying, have become a striated architecture of steps, banks, and slides.

-The article, Dinh Q. Lê at 133 Rye Lane, London, is now up on The Double Negative.
+The exhibition review, Dinh Q. Lê at 133 Rye Lane, London, is up on The Double Negative.